-The project operational product is the outcome of the unconstrained linearized leastsquares estimation.
+The project operational product is the outcome of the unconstrained linearized least-squares estimation where gravity parameters were estimated independently from the other orbit related parameters estimated during an earlier iteration.
 The regularized version of the product is experimental, and the regularization is not described in this document.